Working Dogs: Canines in the Workforce

 3. Therapy Dogs

 Have you ever come home in a bad mood only to have your puppy dog turn it all around?
-This is a common phenomenon, so common that many dogs are employed as therapy dogs.
-They may be taken to hospitals, nursing homes, classrooms, or anywhere else where people might appreciate some warm fuzzy friends.
+This is a common phenomenon, so common in fact, that many dogs are employed as therapy dogs.
+There is a difference between service dogs, therapy dogs, and emotional support dogs.
+As trained therapy dogs, they may be taken to hospitals, nursing homes, classrooms, or anywhere else where people might appreciate some warm fuzzy friends.

 In conjunction with their wartime service, dogs are also being used to help soldiers recover from the wounds of war – both physically and mentally.
 Dogs are often present at VA hospitals where soldiers are recovering from wounds that are suffered in war.